-Walden is a recognized provider of culturally competent care for youth, education, and inclusion of the LGBTQ community.
-In addition to services for LGBTQ foster youth in our care, Walden's leadership provides training and support nationally for other child welfare providers, foster parents, and birth families.
-Walden Family Services actively recruits and educates members of the LGBTQ community about becoming certified foster and adoptive parents.
-Walden Family Services has attained the Human Rights Campaign Foundation Innovator status, the highest recognition awarded, for our commitment to all children and families.
+Walden is a recognized culturally competent provider of care for youth.
+In addition to serving LGBTQ foster youth in our care, Walden's leadership provides training and support nationally for other child welfare providers, foster parents, and birth families.
+Walden actively recruits and educates members of the LGBTQ community about becoming certified foster and adoptive parents.
+Walden has attained the Human Rights Campaign Foundation Innovator status, the highest recognition awarded, for our commitment to all children and families.